-Redundancy: 19 of the best things you need to do
+Redundancy: 19 things you should know

 What if I told you that there are 19 things you need to know about how to survive redundancy?